fantastic001/VertexVoyage/doc/Seminar1/paper.md

 | 800            | 67.074574                   | 41.665899                            | 2400       | 115446  |
 | 900            | 86.972126                   | 54.922895                            | 2700       | 145352  |
 | 1000           | 110.282812                  | 73.058589                            | 3000       | 179382  |
+Table: Partitioning time for LFM and modified LFM on SBM generated graphs.

 As can be seen from the results, the modified LFM algorithm with early stopping criteria significantly reduces the partitioning time compared to the original LFM implementation, especially for larger graphs.
 This demonstrates the effectiveness of the modification in improving the efficiency of the partitioning process while still preserving community structures.